t3kt/raytk/docs/_reference/operators/filter/rotate.md

     - label: Rz Ry Rx
       name: zyx
     name: Rord
+    summary: The order of the 3 axis rotations.
   - label: Rotate XYZ
     name: Rot
+    summary: The amount of rotation along each axis, in degrees (0..360).
   - label: Use Pivot
     name: Usepivot
+    summary: Optionally pivot the rotation around a specific point instead of around the origin (0, 0, 0).
   - label: Pivot
     name: Pivot
+    summary: The point around which to apply the rotation.
+For 2D coordinates, only the X and Y parts are used.
+  summary: Transforms space with rotation.

 ---

+Transforms space with rotation.

+The operator has 2 main modes: a single rotation around an axis, or 3 separate rotations around each axis.